How the UDRP Process Works and What You Need to Prove

 The Limits of UDRP Remedies

 UDRP proceedings can result in transfer of the domain name to the complainant or cancellation of the registration.
-They cannot award monetary damages, attorney's fees, or any other form of financial compensation.
-A trademark owner who wants to recover damages for cybersquatting, or who needs injunctive relief beyond transfer of the domain name, must pursue those remedies in federal court under the ACPA.
+They can't award monetary damages, attorney's fees, or any other form of financial compensation.
+A trademark owner seeking damages for cybersquatting or injunctive relief beyond transfer of the domain name must pursue those remedies in federal court under the ACPA.

-UDRP decisions are not binding on courts.
-Either party may file suit in a court of competent jurisdiction before, during, or after the UDRP proceeding, and the court is free to reach its own conclusion.
-A respondent who files suit within 10 business days of a transfer order can prevent implementation of the UDRP decision pending the court's resolution.
+UDRP decisions don't bind courts.
+Either party may file suit in a court of competent jurisdiction before, during, or after the UDRP proceeding, and the court reviews the dispute independently.
+After a transfer order, a respondent must give the registrar official documentation of a qualifying lawsuit within the 10-business-day period to suspend implementation pending the court's resolution.

 When the UDRP Is the Right Tool

-Federal court litigation under the ACPA becomes the better option when the trademark owner wants monetary damages, when the dispute involves complex factual questions that benefit from discovery and live testimony, when the respondent has filed suit to contest a UDRP decision, or when the domain name is only one element of a broader pattern of trademark infringement that warrants injunctive relief.
-A separate article addresses the ACPA and when federal court is the appropriate forum.
+Federal court under the ACPA may provide the appropriate proceeding when the trademark owner seeks monetary damages, needs discovery or testimony, faces a respondent who filed suit to contest a UDRP decision, or confronts a broader infringement scheme requiring injunctive relief.
+A separate article addresses the ACPA and the remedies available in federal court.

 Related practice area: Domain Name Disputes